Brookeville, Maryland: Late 19th century

 The Oakley Farm, located on the western edge of Brookeville, thrived during the 18th and 19th centuries.
 Log cabins, dating from the 1820s, were built on the Oakley/Dorsey farm, to house slaves and later free black families.
 The Oakley Cabin is now maintained by the Montgomery County Department of Parks.
 A number of other 18th and 19th century cabins still exist on private property in the Brookeville area.

-During the American Civil War, George B. McClellan sent Union troops (First and the Ninth Corps) through Brookeville, on their way to Antietam.
+During the American Civil War, George B. McClellan sent Union troops (the First and Ninth Corps) through Brookeville, on their way to Antietam.
 This was one of three groups of troops that came from different directions towards Antietam.
-The Quakers played an instrumental role in aiding escaped slaves on the underground railroad.
+The Quakers played an instrumental role in aiding escaped slaves on the Underground Railroad.
 Nearby Sandy Spring was an important stop.
-Historians suggest that the Madison House was also used as a stop on the underground railroad during the Civil War.
+Historians suggest that the Madison House was also used as a stop on the Underground Railroad during the Civil War.
 Part of the Madison House once served as the town's post office.
 A false stone wall in the room hid a staircase that descended in two directions, including into a hidden area in the basement where escaped slaves could hide.

 20th century

-In 1910, the Salem United Methodist Church was built to replace another church that was destroyed by fire, and the church cemetery has been there since the mid-19th century.
+In 1910, the Salem United Methodist Church was built to replace a church that had been destroyed by fire, and the church cemetery has been there since the mid-19th century.
 By 1900, the mills and shops had shut down, and Brookeville remained a residential town.
 In 1915, the Bentley family sold the Madison House to Roger Brooke, a leader of the Quaker community.
 The house later changed hands, owned for some time by Elisha Hall, a principal at the Brookeville Academy, banker Remus Riggs, and Gene Archer, an NBC television personality.

 The automobile gave people more mobility and changed the market, with the nearby town of Olney taking prominence over Brookeville.
-Since the 1950s, Olney has rapidly developed, putting pressure on the community.
+Since the 1950s, Olney has rapidly developed, putting pressure on Brookeville.
 The Brookeville Historic District was placed on the National Register of Historic Places in 1979.
 Brookeville's historic designation has helped it retain historic character.